JetBrains/resharper-fsharp/README.md

 ## Contributing

-There are plenty of issues open in Rider's [issue tracker](https://youtrack.jetbrains.com/issues?q=in:%20rider%20%23Unresolved%20Technology:%20FSharp).
-Nothing is currently marked as *Up for Grabs*, and contributions that address any of these open issues are welcome.
+We welcome contributions that address any F# plugin issues that are open in Rider's [issue tracker](https://youtrack.jetbrains.com/issues?q=in:%20rider%20%23Unresolved%20Technology:%20FSharp).
+Some of these issues are marked as [Up for grabs](https://youtrack.jetbrains.com/issues/RIDER?q=Technology:%20FSharp%20%23Unresolved%20tag:%20%7BUp%20For%20Grabs%7D): we expect issues tagged this way to be easier addressed by external contributors as they are unlikely to require any changes outside the F# plugin.
 Note that some issues are marked as [third-party problems](https://youtrack.jetbrains.com/issues/RIDER?q=Technology:%20FSharp%20%20state:%20%7BThird%20party%20problem%7D), and addressing them requires fixes from FCS or other projects that this plugin depends on.

 If you are willing to work on an issue, please *leave a comment* under the issue.
 Doing this will make sure that the team doesn't start working on the same issue, and help you get any necessary assistance.